pramnora/ChatGPT/README.md

 Wow!
 It really would appear that us 'programmers' are no longer needed, anymore;
 as even a 'non-programmer' can make a request to an AI bot...;
-- create a HTML web page
-- create a QBASIC 12 x tables program
-- etc.
 ...and, immediately, straight away...the bot will simply do all of the coding for you;
 all you as the AI user needs to do is to merely 'copy and paste'...then, hit run...; coding job all done/finished;
 furthermore, it does all of this code creation in around a second or so...
 depending on how complex the question is that you were trying to ask it:

-- write me a web page
+- write me a HTML web page
 - write me a web page program using: HTML/CSS/Javascript
+- etc.